Esi-Mena/Instagram/Documents/Milestone-4/Code/report.md

 ## Time Spent
 - 9.5 hours

-## Video - Will add after recording.
-Still trying to find a reliable recording software.
+## Video - https://youtu.be/2E_O_Vftl3A Video got cut a little short because my surroundings got loud but I covered all main points of the work I did and how we need to move forward.